arnicas/interactive-vis-course/Week12/README.md

 * Read/skim in this order: http://vallandingham.me/think_you_can_scroll.html, http://mfviz.com/scrollytelling/#/

-**Homework 1 (25pt), Scrollytelling**: Use the template in scroller_template.html and associated files to tell a short story about that line graph.
+**Homework 1 (25pt), Scrollytelling**: Use the template in [scroller_template_lines2.html](scroller_template_lines2.html) and associated files to tell a short story about that line graph.
 You can write your own functions to highlight, label, color, etc, anything you want.
 If you prefer to try to put your own data and chart into it, if it will help with your project, go for it.
 There should be at least 4 steps to it.
 Send as "Scrolling."

 Note: If you prefer to use a stepper, you can construct a new page with buttons (like we did in the first few weeks) with highlights triggered by the buttons.
 Again, do that only if you want to use it in your final project.

 **Homeworkd 2 (35pt), 3 Charts**:

 Make 3 D3 charts of different kinds that you would like to include in your final project, all on the same page.
 You can use multiple data files (using queue).
 They do not have to be interactive yet (you can avoid tooltips etc until later).
 It will definitely save you time if you can reuse this code in your project, so make sure you are building towards your final design.
 We will discuss the next level of interaction next week.
 Send as "3 Charts."

+TODO: Code structuring for this earlier in semester.

 **Homeword 3 (5pt), Story Technique**:  Based on the examples and the pdf reading, which of the 7 genres of storytelling are you going to use for your project?
 Say why.